octobercms/docs/plugin-registration.md

 **monthly()** | Run once a month at midnight in the morning of the first day of the month **yearly()** | Run once a year at midnight in the morning of January 1

-<a name="migrations-version-history" class="anchor" href="#migrations-version-history"></a>
-## Migrations and version history

-Plugins keep a change log inside the **/updates** directory to maintain version information and database structure.
-An example of an updates directory structure:

-    plugins/
-      author/
-        myplugin/
-          updates/                      <=== Updates directory
-            version.yaml                <=== Plugin version file
-            create_tables.php           <=== Database scripts
-            seed_the_database.php       <=== Migration file
-            create_another_table.php    <=== Migration file

-The **version.yaml** file, called the *Plugin version file*, contains the version comments and refers to database scripts in the correct order.
-Please read the [Database structure](../database/structure) article for information about the migration files.
-This file is required if you're going to submit the plugin to the [Marketplace](http://octobercms.com/help/site/marketplace).
-An example Plugin version file:

-    1.0.1:
-        - First version.
-        - create_tables.php
-        - seed_the_database.php
-    1.0.2: Small fix that uses no scripts.
-    1.0.3: Another minor fix.
-    1.0.4:
-        - Creates another table for this new feature.
-        - create_another_table.php

-> **Note:** To apply plugin updates during development, log out of the back-end and sign in again.
-The plugin version history is applied when an administrator signs in to the back-end.
-Plugin updates are applied automatically for plugins installed from the Marketplace when you update the system.

-More information on the plugin version file can be found in the [database structure article](../database/structure#update-files).